 Implants vs. Bridges

 Dental implants are the next best thing to your healthy, natural teeth.
 Strong and stable, a dental implant restores a lost tooth so that it looks, feels, fits and functions like a natural tooth when implanted by your dentist.
-An implant is an artificial tooth root made of titanium.
-The post is inserted into the jawbone and supports a natural-looking dental crown.
-The post must fuse with the jawbone so it is firmly anchored in position.
-Once this process is complete, an abutment is attached to the post.
-An "abutment" is the structure that supports the crown.
-The dental crown is then screwed or cemented to the abutment.
 While dental implants may need periodic adjustments, they can last a lifetime when properly placed and cared for over time.Read more about Implants vs. Bridges

 A bridge is a restoration for two or more missing teeth in a row.
-There are many forms of this type of restoration.
-Perhaps the strongest option for a multiple-tooth restoration, an implant-supported bridge provides many advantages over other options.
 Common restorations like fixed bridges or removable partials can cause the surrounding bone to weaken because they are dependent on adjacent teeth for support.
-Implant-supported bridges integrate with the natural bone, providing a much stronger and more natural restoration.Read more about Implant-Supported Bridges
+However, implant-supported bridges integrate with the natural bone, providing a much stronger and more natural restoration.Read more about Implant-Supported Bridges

 Many people who are missing a single tooth opt for a fixed bridge; but a bridge may require the cutting down of healthy, adjacent teeth that may or may not need to be restored in the future.
 Then there is the additional cost of possibly having to replace the bridge once, twice or more over the course of a lifetime.
 Studies show that within five to seven years there is a failure rate of up to 30% in teeth located next to a fixed bridge or removable partial denture.